 - 1. Are Bloom Boxes subject to the renewable portfolio standards? - 2.
 How will increasing the number of large behind the meter electric energy producers impact the successful operation of San Jose Clean Energy? - 3.
 Will a reduced power supply from SVCE create cost increases for the average SVCE consumer? - 4.
 Will a reduced power supply from SVCE also diminish the CCE's ability to offer a variety of emission reduction programs to our consumers? - 5.
-The negative ripple effect could be significant and undermine our larger emission reduction goals. - 6.
-Has San Jose accounted for the increased emissions impact from a new service provider that uses "natural" gas for electricity production? - 7.
-How will exemption approval severely impact achieving Climate Smart San Jose's goals?
+The negative ripple effect could be significant and undermine our larger emission reduction goals.

+6. Has San Jose accounted for the increased emissions impact from a new service provider that uses "natural" gas for electricity production?

+7. How will exemption approval severely impact achieving Climate Smart San Jose's goals?

 Please do vote yes for the original expanded gas infrastructure prohibition ordinance.
-But please vote NO to reject the exemption for distributed energy resource, gas based fuel cell, as identified in the Supplemental Memos, dated 11/25 and 11/17.
+But please vote NO to reject either of the exemption focused Supplemental Memos.